Lillebjørn Nilsen

-Bjørn "Lillebjørn" Falk Nilsen (born 21 December 1950) is a Norwegian singer-songwriter and folk musician.
-He was born in Oslo, and is considered by some to be the leading "voice of Oslo", thanks to numerous classic songs about the city from the 1970s and onwards.
+Lillebjørn Falk Nilsen (born Bjørn Falk Nilsen; 21 December 1950 – 27 January 2024) was a Norwegian singer-songwriter and folk musician.
+He was considered by many to be a leading "voice of Oslo", alongside Ole Paus, thanks to numerous classic songs about the city from the 1970s and onwards.

+Life and career

+Bjørn Nilsen was born in Oslo and became known as "Lillebjørn" in the late 1960s when he and his namesake Bjørn Morisse performed as the folk duo The Young Norwegians.
+Because Morisse was the taller of the duo, he was nicknamed "Storebjørn" (Big Bjørn) while Nilsen was "Lillebjørn" (Little Bjørn), a stage name he kept throughout his career.

-He also makes up the Norwegian supergroup Gitarkameratene with Jan Eggum, Halvdan Sivertsen and Øystein Sunde.
+Nilsen was also a member of the Norwegian supergroup Gitarkameratene with Jan Eggum, Halvdan Sivertsen and Øystein Sunde.

 In 1987 he received the Fritt Ord Honorary Award.

-Nilsen has collaborated with his friend and idol Pete Seeger on numerous occasions.
+Nilsen collaborated with his friend and idol Pete Seeger on numerous occasions.
 He adapted Pete Seeger's song My Rainbow Race into Norwegian as Barn av regnbuen ("Children of the Rainbow").

-Anders Behring Breivik said that he hated that song, and saw it as a symbol of "cultural Marxism" and multiculturalism.
-In response, on 26 April 2012, over 40,000 Norwegians sang it publicly outside his trial.
+Nilsen died in Oslo on 27 January 2024, at the age of 73.